adamdecaf/cert-manage/docs/features.md

 ### List

-The cli option `-list` will output a list of certificates installed (and trusted) in the certificate store.
+The cli sub-command `list` will output a list of certificates installed (and trusted) in the certificate store.
 This option defaults to the platform (Linux, OSX, or Windows), but can be switched to an application via the `-app` flag.

 Show certificates installed in the platform:

 ```
-$ cert-manage -list
+$ cert-manage list
 Subject                                                      Issuer                                                       Public Key Algorithm SHA256 Fingerprint Not Before Not After
 A-Trust-nQual-01                                             A-Trust-nQual-01                                             RSA                  7b1f8d8eff5d7349   2004-11-30 2014-11-30
 A-Trust-nQual-03                                             A-Trust-nQual-03                                             RSA                  793cbf4559b9fde3   2005-08-17 2015-08-17